Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Comparison with Serre invariant loci

-\end{example} One important observation is the following: \begin{lemma}[Hirano-Ouchi] \cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486.pdf}{Proposition 5.6}} Let $\cal T$ be a triangulated category with a smooth projective variety with ample (anti-)canonical bundle $X \in \FM \cal T$.
-Then, the inclusion is the identity (of underlying topological spaces).
-Moreover, we can equip $\sspec \cal T$ with a ringed space structure so that the inclusion above is an isomorphism of ringed spaces, which reproves the reconstruction theorem by Bondal-Orlov. \end{lemma}

-Now the following is the main result in this section: \begin{theorem} Let $\cal T$ be a triangulated category with a smooth projective curve $X \in \FM\cal T $.
+As pointed out right after \cite{GrSt_2023}*{\href{https://arxiv.org/pdf/2205.13356v2.pdf}{Example 7.1.7}} by Gratz-Stevenson, the same results hold for any quiver of type $\sf A_n$ and $\sf D_n$.
+More generally, since any thick subcategory of $\perf k\sf Q$ for any Dynkin quiver $\sf Q$ is admissible (for example, by \cite{ingalls_thomas_2009}), the same results hold by Lemma \ref{admissible serre invariant}. \qedhere \end{enumerate} \end{example} One important observation is the following although we are not using the result in this paper: \begin{theorem}[Hirano-Ouchi] \cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486.pdf}{Proposition 5.6}} Let $\cal T$ be a triangulated category with a smooth projective variety with ample (anti-)canonical bundle $X \in \FM \cal T$.
+Then, the inclusion \end{theorem} \begin{remark}[\cite{HO22}*{\href{https://arxiv.org/pdf/2112.13486.pdf}{Remark 5.5}}] Use the same notation as in Theorem \ref{FM ample}.
+Now, since either if $\dim X \geq 2$ and $k$ is uncountable or if $\dim X \geq 3$ and $|k|>2$, then we know that $X$ is completely determined by its underlying topological space by \cite{kollar2023determines}*{Theorem 4.1.14 (i), (ii)}, Theorem \ref{FM ample} reproves the reconstruction theorem by Bondal-Orlov in those cases. \end{remark} Now the following is the main result in this section: \begin{theorem} Let $\cal T$ be a triangulated category with a smooth projective curve $X \in \FM\cal T $.
 Then, \end{theorem} For a proof let us introduce some notions and results discussed in \cite{HO22}. \begin{construction} Let $X$ be an elliptic curve.
 Let $I := \{(r,d) \mid r>0,\gcd(r,d) = 1\}$ and $M(r,d)$ denote the fine moduli space of $\mu$-semistable sheaves having Chern character $(r,d)$ with universal family $\ecal U_{r,d} \in \coh(X\times M(r,d))$.
 Let

 denote the Fourier-Mukai equivalence given by $\ecal U_{r,d}$.
-Then, we have the corresponding locally closed subspace
+Then, we have the corresponding open subscheme